 The Consumer Trustee takes into account the First Nation Guidelines regarding consultation and negotiation with local Aboriginal communities and the NSW.
 Renewable Energy Sector Board Plan (Sector Board Plan).
-The Industry and Aboriginal Participation Plan (IAPP) is a mandatory attachment and will become contractually binding on award.
+The Industry and Aboriginal Participation Plan (IAPP) is an essential attachment and will become contractually binding on award.
 It is unlikely that any Bid will be successful if this is not provided.

-Commitments towards achieving baseline requirements and/or stretch goals will be assessed against Table 7, based on considerations in the Sector Board Plan.
+For guidance, Proponents can refer to the Market Briefing and guidance on completing social licence schedules.
+Commitments towards achieving baseline requirements and/or stretch goals will be assessed against Table 12, based on considerations in the Sector Board Plan.
 Proponents should note that:

-- Baseline requirements and/or stretch goals do not apply to technologies not listed in Table 7. - Where a Project is not able to commit to any particular baseline requirement, the Proponent should: - 1.
+- Baseline requirements and/or stretch goals do not apply to technologies not listed in Table 12. - Where a Project is not able to commit to any particular baseline requirement, the Proponent should: - 1.
 Stipulate the lower level of commitment that it can commit to for the relevant baseline requirements; and - 2.
-Provide a detailed justification as to the constraint that prohibits the requirements from being achieved.
-The robustness of the evidence and rationale provided will form part of the assessment. - Project Bids that do not provide commitments will be assessed based on a nil response and may be assessed as Non-Compliant where insufficient justification is provided to support their response. - Projects demonstrating voluntary efforts to procure locally will be considered favourably under the relevant items.
-Any voluntary efforts are expected to contribute to build and improve the local supply chain for newer technologies.
+Provide a detailed justification as to the constraint (e.g. capacity, timeframe, or cost) that prohibits the requirements from being achieved.
+The robustness of the evidence and rationale provided will form part of the assessment. - 3.
+Demonstrate best efforts to meet the baseline requirement, including evidence such as procurement planning, market sounding, and engagement with suppliers or workforce groups. - Project Bids that do not provide commitments will be assessed based on a nil response and may be assessed as Non-Compliant where insufficient justification is provided to support their response. - Projects demonstrating best efforts to procure locally will be considered favourably under the relevant items.
+This is expected to contribute to build and improve the local supply chain for newer technologies.